Guided Via Ferrata Weekend in Braunwald

 What does the price include?

-- Accommodation on Saturday night, dinner and breakfast
+– Dinner on Saturday

 – 2 days of adventure in a small group with a dedicated climbing instructor